Food Availability and Consumption

 ERS’s Food Availability data measure annual supplies of several hundred raw and semi-processed food commodities moving through the U.S. marketing system, providing per capita estimates of the types and amounts of food available to U.S. consumers over time and identifying shifts in eating patterns and food demand.
 A second data series covering 1970 onward—the Loss-Adjusted Food Availability data—adjusts for losses from the farmgate to the fork, including damaged products, spoilage, plate waste, and other losses to more closely approximate per capita consumption.

-While Americans are consuming more vegetables and fruit than in 1970, the average U.S. diet still falls short of the recommendations in the 2015-2020 Dietary Guidelines for Americans for these major food groups.
-Americans, on average, consumed more than the recommended amounts from the meat, eggs, and nuts group and the grains group in 2017.
+While people in the United States are consuming more vegetables and fruit than in 1970, the average U.S. diet still falls short of the recommendations in the 2020–2025 Dietary Guidelines for Americans for these major food groups.
+On average, 2018 consumption of meat, eggs, and nuts as well as grains in the United States was higher than the recommended amounts.

 In 2018, 65.2 pounds of chicken per person were available for Americans to eat (on a boneless, edible basis), compared to 54.6 pounds of beef.
 Chicken began its upward climb in the 1940s, overtaking pork in 1996 as the second most consumed meat.
 Since 1970, U.S. chicken availability per person has more than doubled.
 In 2018, 16.1 pounds of fish and shellfish per person were available for consumption.